ian-1/fizzbuzz/README.md

 # FIZZBUZZ

-A Makers pair programming progect to create Fizzbuzz using TDD.
+A Makers pair programming project to create Fizzbuzz using TDD.